 3. Garden of Versailles has a 1-mile long canal

 Versailles Gardens includes a large canal 1.6 Kms (1 Mile) long and 62 meters (203 feet) wide.

 This Versailles canal took 11 years to complete – from 1668 to 1679.

 This canal is so big that the Kings sailed small boats on this water body.

-In winter the frozen canal was used for skating and sledding.
+In winter, the inhabitants used the frozen canal for skating and sledding.

 In 1674, the Republic of Venice gifted the King two gondolas and four gondoliers.

-The Italian gondoliers were housed in buildings at the end of the Canal.
+Italian gondoliers lived in buildings at the end of the canal.

-That’s why this part of the Palace of Versailles was also referred to as ‘Little Venice’.
+That’s why this part of the Palace of Versailles had another name – ‘Little Venice’.